busayolawumi/busayolawumi/README.md

 Web & Software Developer
 -----------------------

-&nbsp;&nbsp;&nbsp;&nbsp;Experienced Web and Software Developer with a passion for building efficient and scalable web applications that deliver a seamless user experience.
-Proficient in creating responsive and intuitive user interfaces, integrating with backend APIs, and adhering to modern web development best practices.
-Collaborative team player with strong communication skills and experience in agile development and modern tools such as Git, Jira, and continuous integration and delivery.
+Experienced Web and Software Developer with a keen focus on crafting efficient, scalable web applications that prioritise seamless user experiences.
+Adept at building responsive, intuitive user interfaces, seamlessly integrating with backend APIs, and adhering to modern web development best practices.
+A collaborative team player with strong communication skills, experienced in agile methodologies, and well-versed in tools like Git, Jira, and continuous integration and delivery.

 *   🌍  I'm based in Abuja, Nigeria.
 *   🖥️  Take a Look at <a target='_blank' href='http://meet-busayo.vercel.app'>my Portfolio</a>